diegob1212/BIManalyst_g_24/A2/README.md

 ## A2c — Use Case (how/when/what)

 **How to check**
-* We can check the claim by verifying that all primary load-bearing concrete walls, columns, beams and slabs achieve R 120 per EN 1992-1-2 (tabulated method) by comparing IFC model data to tabulated minima (dimensions, concrete class, axis distance/cover).
+* We can check the claim by firstly verifying all load-bearing concrete walls and then see if those walls achieve R 120 per EN 1992-1-2 by comparing IFC model data to the Euro code requirments (wall thickness & concrete class)
+*
 **When to check:**
 * This claim would need to be checked at design phase at key gates (30/60/90%) and again before IFC issue.
 Finally, it is also needed for as‑built verification.
 So it will need to be chekced at the design and build phase.

 **Information relied on:**

-* From IFC: element class, dimensions/thickness (profile or material layers), concrete material/class (if present), any `FireRating` string.
+* From IFC: element class (IfcWall), wall thickness (from IfcMaterialLayerSet → LayerThickness), concrete material/class (if present), any FireRating string, and the attribute Pset_WallCommon.IsLoadBearing.
-* From team inputs: **µ_fi** by typology, **exposure sides** policy, **default concrete cover** per element type when rebar is not modeled.

 **BIM purpose:**
-* They are several BIM purposes required.
-First we will need to gather information in order ton analyse it.
-Once it has been compared to the standards, our goal will be to communicate the result in order to say if the fire safety requirements are met or not.
+* Several BIM purposes are required.
+First, we need to gather the structural wall information in order to analyse it.
+Once it has been compared to the Eurocode requirements, our goal is to communicate whether the fire safety (R120) requirement is met or not.

 **Closest BIM use case:**
 dont understand this question as to speak with manager to know